-IV.
-SWITZERLAND'S ROLE IN ENABLING CROSS-BORDER TAX ABUSE
+4. SWITZERLAND'S ROLE IN ENABLING CROSS-BORDER TAX ABUSE

-Switzerland plays on outsized role in facilitating the types of cross-border tax abuses described above through its financial secrecy laws and lax rules on corporate reporting and taxation.
-Based on the depth of its financial opacity and the scale of its offshore financial activities, Switzerland was ranked first in the world by the Financial Secrecy Index in 2015.
-"Financial secrecy jurisdictions" like Switzerland are countries that "intentionally create regulation for the primary benefit and use of those not resident in their geographical domain that is designed to undermine the legislation or regulation of another jurisdiction and that, in addition, create a deliberate, legally backed veil of secrecy that ensures that those from outside the jurisdiction making use of its regulation cannot be identified to be doing so."
+[4.1] Switzerland plays on outsized role in facilitating the types of cross-border tax abuses described above through its financial secrecy laws and lax rules on corporate reporting and taxation.
+Based on the depth of its financial opacity and the scale of its offshore financial activities, 78 Switzerland was ranked first in the world by the Financial Secrecy Index in 2015.
+79 "Financial secrecy jurisdictions" like Switzerland are countries that "intentionally create regulation for the primary benefit and use of those not resident in their geographical domain that is designed to undermine the legislation or regulation of another jurisdiction and that, in addition, create a deliberate, legally backed veil of secrecy that ensures that those from outside the jurisdiction making use of its regulation cannot be identified to be doing so."
 In other words, "a secrecy jurisdiction provides facilities that enable people or entities to escape (and frequently undermine) the laws, rules and regulations of other jurisdictions elsewhere, using secrecy as a prime tool."

-Switzerland's robust and long-standing financial secrecy laws and policies, together with its low tax rates and various preferential tax regimes, make it an ideal jurisdiction for high-net worth individuals and corporations to avoid or evade their tax responsibilities in the countries where they derive their economic gains (whether those gains are earned legally or illegally).
+[4.2] Switzerland's robust and long-standing financial secrecy laws and policies, together with its low tax rates and various tax loopholes, make it an ideal jurisdiction for high-net worth individuals and corporations to avoid or evade their tax responsibilities in the countries where they derive their economic gains.
 The inevitable result is lower tax revenues in affected countries.
-Switzerland's long-standing protection of financial secrecy and facilitation of tax abuse, in other words, foreseeably undermines the ability of other States to mobilize the maximum available resources for the progressive realization of women's economic, social and cultural rights and the elimination of gender-based discrimination.
-The abuse of financial secrecy jurisdictions to exploit legal loopholes and arbitrage between national tax authorities thus results in a sort of international "reverse Robin Hood" effect, in which largely wealthy financial secrecy jurisdictions siphon money from poorer countries to enrich already wealthy individuals and corporations-displacing tax burdens from wealthy to poor- and middle-income households, many of which are led by women.
+See Switzerland's long-standing protection of financial secrecy and facilitation of tax abuse, in other words, foreseeably undermines the ability of other States to mobilize the maximum available resources for the progressive realization of women's economic, social and cultural rights and the elimination of gender-based discrimination.
+The abuse of financial secrecy jurisdictions to exploit legal loopholes and arbitrage between national tax authorities thus results in a sort of international "reverse Robin Hood" effect, in which largely wealthy financial secrecy jurisdictions like Switzerland siphon money from poorer countries to enrich already wealthy individuals and corporations displacing tax burdens from wealthy to poor- and middle-income households, many of which are led by women.

-Swiss Leaks Reveal Extent of Offshore Financial Wealth Held in Switzerland
+Box 4: Swiss Leaks Reveal Extent of Offshore Financial Wealth Held in Switzerland

-As an example of the role that Swiss financial secrecy plays in fueling cross-border tax abuse, over one third of all unrecorded offshore financial wealth in the world is held in Switzerland- much of it untaxed.
-According to the Swiss National Bank, non-residents held a total of \$2.46 trillion in Switzerland as of 2014.
-This is an all-time high, with the amount held in Switzerland increasing by an average of 4.6% annually since 1998.
-Recent transparency and enforcement actions do not seem to be affecting this trend to date.
-Since 2009 when G-20 countries declared the era of bank secrecy over, offshore assets managed in Switzerland have increased 15%, with new inflows coming primarily from developing countries.
+As an example of the role that Swiss financial secrecy plays in fueling cross-border tax abuse, over one third of all unrecorded offshore financial wealth in the world is held in Switzerland-much of it untaxed.84 According to the Swiss National Bank, non-residents held a total of US \$2.46 trillion in Switzerland as of 2014.85 This is an all-time high, with the amount held in Switzerland increasing by an average of 4.6% annually since 1998.86 Recent transparency and enforcement actions do not seem to be affecting this trend to date.
+Since 2009 when G-20 countries declared the era of bank secrecy over,87 offshore assets managed in Switzerland have increased 15%, with new inflows coming primarily from developing countries.88 assets concealed in this single Swiss branch reportedly represented significant losses for low-and middle-income countries (see below).
+Sierra Leone, for example, may have lost US \$4.95 million in revenues to private accounts in HSBC, Geneva.
+90 This equates to roughly 19% of the country's health budget-from holdings in just one bank in just one financial secrecy jurisdiction.
+91